Key Features

 Run Multiple Tasks Per Session

 M-USE organizes tasks within a session so that multiple tasks can be chosen and run in an order that can be free or predetermined.
-This figure shows the Multi-Task Selection Screen offering eight different tasks that a subject can choose from.

-Continuous Recognition – Task Demo:
+Demo – Continuous Recognition Task

 Task Measures Self-Ordered Working Memory Updating